kubernetes/community/contributors/design-proposals/network/pod-resolv-conf.md

 The follow configurations will result in an invalid Pod spec:

+* Invalid number of nameservers (more than three).
 *  An invalid domain name/substitution appears in `searchPaths`.
 *  `dnsParams` is MUST be empty unless `dnsPolicy: Custom` is used.
 *   Number of final search paths exceeds 5 (glibc limit).